 To prepare for back-to-school season, AP Stylebook posted a topical guide with refreshers on common education terms, and also held a Twitter chat on Aug.
 20.

-- Terms like classroom, schoolwork, blackboard, chalkboard, and whiteboard are written as one word.
+- Write terms like classroom, schoolwork, blackboard, chalkboard, and whiteboard as one word.

 - Names of books, poems, plays, films, and songs should be capitalized and placed inside quote marks.